A Multi-Agent Reinforcement Learning Framework for Public Health Decision Analysis: Deep Reinforcement Learning Algorithm

 Among the various DRL algorithms, PPO~\cite{schulman2017proximal} is known for its stability and efficiency.
 It is an on-policy algorithm that can be used for environments with continuous action spaces and very large state spaces.
 Our research problem has the characteristics that are well suited for such an approach.
 PPO adopts the concepts from trust region policy optimization (TRPO) \cite{schulman2015trust}.
 The objective in TRPO, called surrogate advantage, is calculated as:

-The probability ratio $r_{t}(\theta)$ of two policies give a measure of how far the new policy $\pi_{\theta}$ is from the old policy $\pi_{\theta_{k}}$.
+The probability ratio $r_{t}(\theta)$ of two policies gives a measure of how far the new policy $\pi_{\theta}$ is from the old policy $\pi_{\theta_{k}}$.
 As having a large policy update at a time would destabilize the training, PPO-clip puts a limit on the extent of policy update with the following objective.

-where $\epsilon$ is the hyperparameter that clips the probability ratio and prevents $r_{t}$ from moving outside the interval $[1-\epsilon, 1+\epsilon]$.
-The probability ratio is clipped with $1+\epsilon$ or $1-\epsilon$ depending on whether the advantage is positive or negative.
+where $\epsilon$ is the hyperparameter that clips the probability ratio and prevents $r_{t}$ from moving outside the interval $[1-\epsilon, 1+\epsilon]$ depending on whether the advantage is positive or negative.
 The surrogate objective for PPO-clip can be generalized with the following equation:

 where,